Feedback period closes

 General insurance products are important for consumers and give them protection when things go wrong, for example if they have a car accident or their house is damaged.

 We have been focusing on the general insurance sector over recent years.
-We carried out a thematic review showing that consumers who stayed with their provider for a long time generally paid significantly more for home insurance than newer consumers.
+In October 2018 we carried out a thematic review showing that consumers who stayed with their provider for a long time generally paid significantly more for home insurance than newer consumers.
 Following this, we issued a Dear CEO letter and carried out follow up supervision to ensure that firms improve the governance, control and oversight of their pricing practices.
-We are continuing our work to assess whether firms are consistently delivering the changes required following implementation of the Insurance Distribution Directive and our subsequent guidance on this and product value.

-Others have also raised concerns about outcomes from general insurance pricing practices.
+Others also raised concerns about outcomes from general insurance pricing practices.
 In September 2018, Citizens Advice made a super-complaint about loyalty pricing to the Competition and Markets Authority (CMA).
 Home insurance was one of 5 markets included in the super-complaint.
-We continue to work closely with the CMA on our response.

 In October 2018, we published the terms of reference for our market study into general insurance pricing practices.
 We launched the market study to understand whether pricing practices in home and motor insurance support effective competition and lead to good consumer outcomes.